Dement242/Silly_ComfyUI_LCM/README.md

   6. "CFG Scale" is set to 1.1 in the json-Workflow.
 (Line 6 if you want to edit:' "cfg": 1.1, )

   7. "Sampling method" is also set in the json. (no point in changing unless you want corrupted images)

+# If you want to also be able to include Loras in the prompt you send from SillyTavern, follow these steps:

+  1. In ComfyUI / Manager / Custom Nodes Manager

+  2. Search and Install "lora tag loader for comfyui" from author: badjeff

+  3. You will need to edit the file "nodes.py" in "...\ComfyUI\custom_nodes\comfyui_lora_tag_loader\"

+  4. Line 12 should be changed to: self.tag_pattern = "\![0-9a-zA-Z\:\_\-\.\s\/\(\)\\\\]+\!"
+       the '<' and '>' have been changed to '!'
+       this is because SillyTavern strip <tags> from your prompt and it will not get sent to ComfyUI

+  5. Follow the above instructions to add a new workflow, but copy and paste "SillyLCMVae_LoraTagLoader.json" instead.